 Treasurer: The treasurer works with the team manager and coach on a budget based on the yearly plan set by the Development Academy.
 This person shares and explains the team budget to team families as well as collects payments to cover team expenses and deposits them into the team account.
 The treasurer reviews and distributes expense reimbursement for any payments made for covered expenses.
 Finally, the treasurer keeps track of how much is in their team account and reconciles with Arlington Soccer Association.

 Uniform Coordinator: A Team Parent oversees the team uniform ordering process.
-Frank DeMarco and the coaching staff will assign jersey numbers to each of the players.
+The coaching staff will assign jersey numbers to each of the players.
 The Uniform Coordinator will set up the team roster for the online uniform ordering system.
-They will confirm that all team players have ordered required uniform items, order extra team uniform kits (based on recommendation from Frank DeMarco on size and jersey numbers).
+They will confirm that all team players have ordered required uniform items, order extra team uniform kits.
 The Uniform Coordinator needs to be in town the last two weeks of June and first week of July while uniform orders are being placed.
-Arlington Soccer Association - 2017-2018 Uniform Kit
+New Kit arrives for 2019-2020 season.

-Field/Equipment/Game Day Coordinator: This parent coordinates and sets up the required Water and Powerade table.
-This involves moving tables, purchasing ice, bringing Powerade cups, bringing and creating the water and powerade containers (supplied by Arlington Soccer Association and required by the DA at every event).
-When supplies are low, please contact Bonnie Johnson to order more from the Development Academy directly.
-(2-3 families should handle this at each home event.
-The coordinator can use SignupGenius.com to have ALL families take a turn or two.
+Field/Equipment/Game Day Coordinator: This involves moving tables, purchasing ice, bringing Powerade cups, bringing and creating the water and powerade containers (supplied by Arlington Soccer Association and required by the DA at every event).
+Arlington Soccer Association will provide a field day coordinator for all Home matches.

 Photographer Social Media Coordinator: This parent volunteer writes and submits short articles about team socials, tournament information for the Arlington Soccer Association website, social media pages or local media.
 This parent should be aware of the club’s Personal Information Online Policy.